mistersingh179/sidekik/notes/step8.md

   - so if time is less than 5 seconds, bump it to 5 seconds

 ## content
-- build content showing that it works with truffle
-  - video showing how i use sidekik & truffle
-  - update docs with video
 - rearrange content to fit in truffle ✅
-- update foundry & hardhat-boilerplate instructions with chokidar
+- update foundry instructions with chokidar ✅
 - do something with flashbots
 - do something with chainlink
 - do something with zkSync